 How did your season go last year?

-What schools are you hearing from at this point?
+What colleges are on your list at this point?

-Have you camped any of those schools before?
+Have you seen any of the schools on your list besides Michigan?

 "I saw Boston College.
 I go to school on the East Coast so I've been to campus a couple of times to see some friends and I saw the team practice once.
 I saw Central Michigan's facilities.
 They are recruiting me as a football/baseball player.
 I play baseball too.
 In baseball I'm being recruited by Miami of Ohio, St. Johns, Michigan, Central Michigan, LSU…a lot of the big time schools for baseball."

 What position do you play and what were your stats?

 "I play third base and outfield.
 I batted .625 and I had nine home runs."

 How was your experience at the Michigan camp?